 Few Cloud Platforms are capable of giving you as many data center options.
 Each security-audited data center contains “Nodes” that are engineered to include fully redundant enterprise-class hardware from front-end firewalls to storage.
-Additionally, CenturyLink offers SOC1, SOC2, HIPAA, PCI & Safe Harbor Compliant Solutions.
+Additionally, CenturyLink offers SOC1, SOC2, HIPAA, and PCI Compliant Solutions.

 No pre-defined instance sizes here.
 Choose up to 128GB of RAM, 16 vCPU cores and 4TB of storage for any given cloud server.
 All resources are priced on an hourly basis, so you’ll only pay for what you need, when you need it.
 And you can scale up on-demand, delivering true cloud flexibility.

 Each node has a robust SAN storage system that leverages both SATA and SSD drives for optimal performance and reliability.

 The CenturyLink Cloud Platform utilizes dedicated servers for networking and usage monitoring, terminal services access and platform management.